 The urease breath test (UBT) is a test for diagnosing the presence of a bacterium, Helicobacter pylori (H. pylori) infection in the stomac1.
 H. pylori causes inflammation, ulcers, and atrophy of the stomach.
 The test also may be used to demonstrate that H. pylori has been eliminated by treatment with antibiotics.

-The urease breath test is based on the ability of H. pylori to break down urea, in this case a 14C radiolabeled urea is used.
+The urease breath test is based on the ability of H. pylori to break down urea, in this case, a 13C radiolabeled urea is used.
 H. Pylori bacteria has the enzyme urease that breaks down the urea into nitrogen and carbon.
-The carbon is absorbed into circulation and eventually exhaled in breath as carbon dioxide into carbon dioxide which then is absorbed from the stomach and eliminated in the breath.
+The carbon is absorbed into the circulation and eventually exhaled in the breath as carbon dioxide into carbon dioxide which then is absorbed from the stomach and eliminated in the breath.